yarenty/ML_SurvivalGuide/LESSONS/00_GettingStarted/README.md

 ```

-2. Tensorflow
+### Tensorflow
 **Challenge:**
 Using jupyter interface go to [01_TensorFlowHelloWorld.ipynb](01_TensorFlowHelloWorld.ipynb)
 Replace XXX with your name!
 Run and do screenshot.
 *To make this kernel working you should have installed Tensorflow on you machine*

-3. H2O
+### H2O
 **Challenge:**
 Open [02_H2O_firstML.ipynb](02_H2O_firstML.ipynb) and follow the steps.

 After runnig H2O to to H2o flow interface and perform tasks specified in notebook steps.

 What you will do is:
-- You will open / import data file
+- you will open / import data file
-- Ypu can check data on opening
 - you can easily split input data into training and validation
-- you will build your first "GEneralize Linear Model" model
+- you will build your first "Generalize Linear Model" ML model

 NOTE:
-- at this stage you can see lots of parameters - no need to do anything about this you will learn them latter
+- at this stage you can see lots of parameters - no need to do anything about this -  you will learn them latter
 - model you build is not "best" but we will do it properly in next lessons
 - to undestand what just happen - you need to go through lessons - but here you see example of proper ML framework